rfc-editor-drafts/rfc9998/README.md

-# base-template
-Base template repository for drafts
+# Repo for publishing RFC 9998